- Published On: July 14, 2020

-To protect even more of the nutrients, you can use application methods that incorporate the manure directly into the soil.
+There are several ways to protect even more of the nutrients.
+You can apply it using methods that incorporate the manure directly into the soil.
 Incorporating helps capture the ammonium nitrate before it volatilizes.
 Poultry manure incorporated within the first 12 hours after application can release upwards of 70% of the available nitrogen in the first year.
 If incorporation takes place after 96 hours, the rate drops significantly.

-While manure is an essential fertilizer source, it’s not the only way to improve soil fertility.
+While manure is an key fertilizer source, it’s not the only way to improve soil fertility.
 Strategic, well-planned crop rotations can also have dramatic impacts on nitrogen levels and your field’s productivity.

-A final factor to consider is the length of crop growth.
+A final factor to consider in an organic fertilizer strategy is the length of crop growth.
 Four years of alfalfa can provide 150 pounds of nitrogen in the first year of the next crop, and 75 pounds the following year.
-Contrast this with alfalfa, which provides 40 pounds the first year and no second-year residual.
+Contrast this with alfalfa.
+It provides 40 pounds the first year and no second-year residual.

 3. Grow your own nitrogen with cover crops

-You can generate nitrogen credits from cash crops by growing organic cover crops including Austrian winter peas, clover, fava beans, hairy vetch, and others.
+You can generate nitrogen credits from cash crops by growing organic cover crops.
+You can choose Austrian winter peas, clover, fava beans, hairy vetch, and others.
 Several species of these cover crops are available, with varying seeding dates and costs.
 They also provide a wide range of nitrogen, starting from 20 pounds and reaching up to 200 pounds.

 The amount of nitrogen produced depends on the type of cover crop and how it develops, so it’s best to be conservative.
-Aim for a rate at the lower end of the range, maybe even less, to ensure your fields receive at least the minimum amount of nitrogen needed.
-As you continue growing cover crops, it will be easier to anticipate the amount of nitrogen they will deliver.
+Aim for a rate at the lower end of the range, maybe even less.
+This helps ensure your fields receive at least the minimum amount of nitrogen needed.
+As you keep growing cover crops, it will be easier to predict the amount of nitrogen they will deliver.

 Keep in mind that the nutrients released from cover crops will be similar to poultry manure.
 The nitrogen becomes more available as the plant breaks down over time, and most of the nitrogen will become available in mid-Summer.

-Finally, many states have programs that will cover a percentage or specific amount of the cover crop seed, which can help defray the total cost to your operation.
+Finally, many states have programs that will cover a portion or specific amount of the cover crop seed.
+This can help defray the total cost to your operation.

-Successfully providing nutrients for your organic crops requires planning and management.
-It’s imperative to plan ahead, and if you can determine your crop rotations well in advance you can get the best price on your manure.
+To have success with an organic fertilizer strategy, you have to plan and use good management.
+If you can determine your crop rotations well in advance, you can get the best price on your manure.

 AgriSecure can help you develop a nutrient management plan that also increases your bottom line.
-By storing your crop rotations and plans in our online MyFarm tool, and working with an account executive, you can determine the best crop rotation, times to purchase your inputs, and even local sources.
-We can also provide expert guidance as you get started with cover crops and define which ones best fit your plans and budget.
+The MyFarm tool lets you store your crop rotations and plans online.
+Working with an account executive, you can determine the best crop rotation, times to purchase your inputs, and even local sources.
+We can also provide expert guidance.
+As you get started with cover crops, we can help you select define that ones that best fit your plans and budget.